antonior92/NarmaxLasso.jl/README.md

 A possible output would be:
 ![example.png](example.png)

-Usually the value of λ is chosen by testing on a validation set.
+Usually, the value of λ is chosen by testing on a validation set.
-Folder ``examples`` contains two complete usage examples.

 So far the above estimation procedure is implemented only for linear and polynomial models.
 More options should be included latter.

+## Examples

+Folder [``examples``](https://github.com/antonior92/NarmaxLasso.jl/tree/master/examples) contains two complete usage examples.